airamez/codando-live/SQL/SQL_Overview.md

   from Employee

 -- Left
-SELECT LEFT('Microsoft SQL Server', 9) AS LeftString
+SELECT LEFT('Microsoft SQL Server', 9) AS 'LeftString'

 select left(name, 5)
   from Employee

 -- Right
-SELECT RIGHT('Microsoft SQL Server', 10) AS LeftString
+SELECT RIGHT('Microsoft SQL Server', 10) AS 'LeftString'

 select right(name, 5)
   from Employee

 -- Replace
-SELECT REPLACE('SQL is fun', 'fun', 'awesome') AS ReplacedString
+SELECT REPLACE('SQL is fun', 'fun', 'awesome') AS 'ReplacedString'

 select name, replace(name, 'a', 'A') as 'New Name' from Employee

 -- Concatenation
-SELECT CONCAT('SQL', ' ', 'Server') AS ConcatenatedString
+SELECT CONCAT('SQL', ' ', 'Server') AS 'ConcatenatedString'

 select concat('[', name, ':', email, ';', salary, ']') As 'NameEmail' from Employee